JetBrains/amper/docs/FAQ.md

 ### What about Gradle extensibility and plugins?

-We aim to support most of the Kotlin and Kotlin Multiplatform use cases out of the box, and offer a reasonable level of extensibility.
+We aim to support most of the Kotlin and Kotlin Multiplatform use cases out of the box and offer a reasonable level of extensibility.

-In addition to the standalone version, Amper is offered as a Gradle plugin.
-Gradle-based Amper offers full interoperability with Gradle, including the use of Gradle plugins and writing custom tasks.
+In addition to the standalone version, Amper can optionally be used in an existing Gradle project using a Gradle plugin which offers full interoperability with Gradle, including the use of Gradle plugins and writing custom tasks.

 ### How do Amper and Declarative Gradle relate to each other?